cyber111/social_media_app/README.md

 # Minimal Social media Application
-## Note: This an ongoing project please folow through for more updates
+## Note: This an ongoing project please follow through for more updates

 A social media practice application